LCWN-Lab/Odyssey/README.md

 ![alt tag](./fig/model_creation.png)

 ## Trojan Detector
 By analyzing the models in Odysseus, we found that Trojan attacks affect the intrinsic properties of NN models.
-Specifically they can
+Specifically they can affect
-  * Reduce the classifier margin.
+  *  The classifier margin.
-  * Reduce the non-linearity of the deciscion boundaries around clean data.
+  * The non-linearity of the deciscion boundaries around clean data.

   Based on these findings, we propose a new Trojan detector that sets a high baseline for the Odysseus dataset.